chasinglogic/dfm/README.md

     - echo "All done!"
 ```

+All commands are ran with a working directory of your dotfile
-The current process environment is passed down to the shell so you can use
+repository and the current process environment is passed down to the
-`$HOME` etc environment variables in your commands.
+process so you can use `$HOME` etc environment variables in your

-**NOTE:** the before and after clone hooks rarely work how you expect.
-`after_clone` will be run from the freshly cloned repo.
-However if there is
-already a current profile then both `before_clone` and `after_clone` will be run
-from whatever the current profile is.
-It's best to avoid writing hooks around
-clone since this behavior is hard to intuit.
+commands.

 ## Contributing